UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/interactive_jobs/index.md

 The `interactive` command is essentially a convenient wrapper for native Slurm commands.
 It can be thought of as similar to the `sbatch` command, but for interactive jobs rather than [batch jobs](../batch_jobs/intro/).
 When you request a session using `interactive`, the full Slurm command being executed will be displayed for reference.

 !!! note "Slurm update on Puma 2026"
     An update to the version of Slurm on Puma in early 2026 changed how Slurm processes interactive sessions.
-On Puma, the `interactive` command is now a wrapper for `srun` rather than `salloc`.
-This change does not apply to Ocelote which still uses `salloc`.
+The `interactive` command is now a wrapper for `srun` rather than `salloc`.

     Note that this only affects how the `interactive` command submits jobs.
 Manually entering `salloc` commands on Puma should work as expected.